gaellemevel/gaellemevel/README.md

 ## Hi there 👋
 I'm an environmental researcher, pursuing my PhD studies @McGill University.
+Here are some of my favourite things:

 🌊 Coastal and Marine Regions